Historical Global Development Divisions

 - Include maps to show locations within the continent of Africa and Europe.

-- Why pirates exist in Somalia or why there are so many billionaires in Switzerland?
+- Why pirates exist in Somalia or why gender equality is so good in Iceland (although not perfect!)?

-- Include a selection of referenced photos to show the different aspects of life in your country.
+- Include a selection of referenced photos to show how life 'looks' in your country.

-Additional research for both Somalia (Pirates) and Switzerland (Billionaires)
+Additional research for both Somalia (pirates) and Iceland (best place to be a woman)

 |